Weekend Masses (North Church)

 - Monday and Thursday Masses are ad orientem (see “Ad Orientem Masses” below)

 - Also see “Holy Day, Holiday and Other Special Masses” below

 Low-gluten hosts will be available for those needing them at South Church weekday Masses.
 Please go to the sacristy ahead of Mass and let the presider know so that he or one of the Communion ministers can prepare one.
 (If you are facing the altar, the sacristy is the small room to the right of the altar.)

 Holy Day, Holiday and Other Special Masses

 - Holy days (For an explanation of holy days, see the Archdiocese of Milwaukee Holy Days of Obligation page)

 - Christmas Day

 - Easter Sunday

 - This page shows the usual schedule.
-Changes are announced in the bulletin, and are listed on the website Events page and Calendar.
+Changes are announced in the bulletin, and are normally updated on the website Calendar.